Sudipta-Sen/SystemDesignMasterClass/InformationRetrievalSystems/Session1.md

 - Pros:
     - Accurate results with up-to-date searches.
     - No need for additional storage.
+    - The data provided will always be up-to-date, ensuring no stale information is delivered.

 - Cons:
     - Slower response times since it queries the database each time.